Meet the new Mayor of Stockton-on-Tees

-She was officially appointed at the Council’s Annual General Meeting today, replacing Councillor Maurice Perry at the end of his mayoral year.
+He was officially installed at the Council's Annual General Meeting today (Wednesday, 26 May), replacing Councillor Mohammed Javed at the end of his mayoral year.

 Born in Middlesbrough in 1961, Councillor Faulks has lived in Ingleby Barwick for over 20 years and worked at Redcar blast furnace from 1977 until its closure in 2015.

 He has two children - James, an engineer by trade who currently works at Stockton Bearings and Sara, a support worker at a children's care home.
 This year the Mayoress will be his wife Pat, who has worked for the NHS for 38 years.

 Councillor Faulks represented Ingleby Barwick East ward from 2005 to 2019 and has represented the Ingleby Barwick West ward since then.
 He currently sits on the Crime and Disorder Select Committee, Eastern Locality Forum and Members Advisory Panel.

 This year's Deputy Mayor is Councillor Ross Patterson who also represents the Ingleby Barwick West Ward.

 Councillor Faulks said: "I'm proud to become Mayor.
 There's so much happening in communities across Stockton-on-Tees and I'll be putting all my efforts into promoting the whole Borough.